olegprotech/java-interviews/text-scanning-offline/README.md

 * Unfortunately, the digital.number.scanner.classifier is not perfect and sometimes provides illegal characters that do not transform into a number.
 If the number cannot be read, replace the illegal characters with an "?" and append "ILL" to the output.

 Please make it a maven project.
-Testing your solution is important part of the task - we will pay special attention to the coverage and corner cases considered.
+Testing your solution is important part of the scanBlockOfChunksTask - we will pay special attention to the coverage and corner cases considered.
 Also bear in mind that the implementation will set the stage for our live session to follow - as part of this session we will ask you to evolve your solution to support new requirement.

 ## Functional Decomposition